-Location: Orange Beach, AL and Gulf State Park, Gulf Shores, AL, Trail system joins Gulf State Park to coastal forests from State Route 116 west to State Route 2.
+Location: Orange Beach, AL and Gulf State Park, Gulf Shores, AL, Trail system joins Gulf State Park to coastal forests from State Route 161 west to Hwy.
+59 and south to Hwy 182.

 The street address for the main trailhead is 3801 Orange Beach Blvd.
 Orange Beach, AL 36561

 The Hugh S. Branyon Backcountry Trail is a multi-use, handicapped accessible asphalt and boardwalk trail that winds through the pristine coastal forests within the City of Orange Beach and Alabama's Gulf State Park.

 Nestled along freshwater lakes and streams less than a mile north of the Gulf of Mexico, the trail supports numerous uses, including walking, running, biking, roller blading, nature walks and bird watching.

 The trail is named after the director of Gulf State Park, Hugh S. Branyon, in honor of his vision to improve public access to the diverse spectrum of nature in the unspoiled coastal lowland area of Alabama's Gulf Coast.

 The City of Orange Beach and Alabama State Parks forged a partnership in 2003 to open the first 1.75-mile leg along the historic Catman Road.
 The trail has expanded to 7.5 miles of paved walkways with three trailheads, full-service restrooms, a screened, covered picnic pavilion and a butterfly garden.
 A volunteer citizens’ advisory committee provides input and resources for development and preservation of the trail.